mighty-gerbils/gerbil/doc/reference/misc.md

 Constructs a `u8vector` from bytestring *bs*.

-This function expects a string of bytes delimited by `#\space`.
+This function expects a string of bytes delimited by *delim*, which can be `#f` to indicate no delimiter.
 Each byte consists of two hexadecimal characters.

-Note that the behaviour of this function is different from `string->bytes`, which assumes an encoding.

 ::: tip Examples:
 ``` scheme